jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/The prime number theorem.md

 ##### _corollary:_ the logarithmic derivative of the zeta function has coefficients of finite order

-The logarithmic derivative of the [[Complex Analysis --- math-135/notes/The Riemann zeta function#_definition _ the Riemann zeta function|Riemann zeta function]] is a Dirichlet series
+The logarithmic derivative of the [[Complex analysis --- math-135/notes/The Riemann zeta function#_definition _ the Riemann zeta function|Riemann zeta function]] is a Dirichlet series
 $$
 \sum_{n = 1}^\infty \frac{1}{n^s}
 $$